Who We Are

 YWCA is the oldest and largest multicultural women’s organization in the world.

-Across the globe, we have more than 25 million members in 106 countries, including 2.6 million members and participants in 300 local associations in the United States.
+Across the globe, we have more than 25 million members in 106 countries and one of 191 associations across the United States.

 We provide safe places for women and girls, build strong women leaders, and advocate for women’s rights and civil rights in Congress.